-All participatory governance meetings are open to the public in compliance with the Brown Act.
+All participatory governance meetings are open to the public

 Section 2: Scheduling

 Regular meetings shall be scheduled at least once a month during the fall and spring academic terms.
 The chairs may call emergency meetings as needed to conduct business.
 An emergency is defined as the need to take action before the next regularly scheduled meeting.
 The chair(s) may also call extra meetings to continue deliberation on an action item as needed.